Mindinventory/CircularSlider/README.md

 ```

 ##### minimumValue
-The Slider of the minimumValue set in CGFlote
+The Slider of the minimumValue set in CGFlote.init

 ##### maximumValue
-The Slider of the maximumValue set in CGFlote
+The Slider of the maximumValue set in CGFlote.init

 ##### totalValue
-The totalValue for trimming line set in CGFlote
+The totalValue for trimming line set in CGFlote.init

 ##### knobRadius
 The start and and points circle radius

 ##### radius
 The radius for circular slider